Sempervirens Program Overview

 Night time activities include:

-- Eco Teams, in which students debate and vote on a development issue
+- Town Hall Meeting, in which students debate and vote on a development issue

 - The Barnyard Boogie, where students learn dances with our live band!